fDynamo/ideascrape-scrapers/README.md

 - Create a .env file with an env variable for master out folder `MASTER_OUT_FOLDER=<INSERT PATH HERE>`
 - Do the same in `/python_scripts` but also with `OPENAI_API_KEY`

+## How to scrape PH

+- Run scrape-homefeed, will scrape ph homefeeds from yesterday until a certain day as controlled by inputs

+## How to scrape AIFT

+- Run scrape-lists with appropriate list
+- Run extract-post-urls latest or all
+- Run scrape-posts with latest or all

 ## TO IMPROVE

 - Better logging